Zucchini Fritters with Feta and Dill

 - Shred the zucchini on the large holes of a box grater or in a food processor fitted with the shredding disk.
 Transfer the zucchini to a fine mesh strainer and set over a bowl.
 Toss the zucchini with the salt and let it sit for 10 minutes.
 Wring all of the excess liquid out of the zucchini with your hands, then set aside.

 - Beat the eggs in a large bowl.
 Mix in the dried zucchini, scallions, dill, feta, garlic and black pepper.
-Sprinkle the corn starch and baking powder over mixture and stir until uniformly incorporated.
+Sprinkle the flour (or corn starch) and baking powder over mixture and stir until uniformly incorporated.

 - Heat 3 tablespoons olive oil in a large non-stick skillet over medium heat.
 Drop 2-tablespoon sized portions into the pan, then use the back of a spoon to gently press the batter into 2-inch-wide fritters.
 Pan-fry until golden brown on both sides, 2-3 minutes per side.
 Transfer the fritters to a paper towel-lined plate.
-Wipe the skillet clean with paper towels.
-Return the skillet to medium heat, add the remaining 3 tablespoons olive oil, and repeat with remaining batter.
+Add a bit more oil to the pan if necessary, then repeat with the remaining batter.
 Serve warm or room temperature with lemon wedges.

 - Freezer-Friendly Instructions: The cooked fritters can be frozen for up to 3 months.
 Reheat them on a cookie sheet in a 200°F oven until heated through.